KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 #### The effect of total crayfish abundance at the beginning of the exp on individual crayfish change in mass.

-Based on the data there are two ways to analyze the results.
-One approach would be to treat the number of crayfish in the treatments as a continuous variable and analyze the data as an regression with `abundance` and `type` as a covariate.
+~~Based on the data there are two ways to analyze the results.
+One approach would be to treat the number of crayfish in the treatments as a continuous variable and analyze the data as an regression with `abundance` and `type` as a covariate. ~~

+Because both types of crayfish were "subsampled" from the same tank.
+Tank is the experimental unit and we need to use a linear mixed model to analyze the data.

 ##### Regression of mass change by total abundance